AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-tutorial.md

 **To get a sample module**:

-1. Log in to your Magento server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
+1. Log in to your Commerce server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
-1. Change to a directory that is not in your Magento application root (for example, your home directory).
+1. Change to a directory that is not in your Commerce application root (for example, your home directory).
 1. Clone the [`magento2-samples` repository][samples].

    ```bash